 Deferred Pension benefits are calculated the same way as Regular or Early Pension benefits.
-You may refer to Appendix on page 38 or contact the Pension Department of the Fund Office for information about the Benefit Accrual Rate associated with each of your Pension and Bonus Credits.
+However, your pension benefit will be based on the Benefit Accrual Rate you qualified for when you left Covered Employment.
+You may refer to the Appendix on page 47 or contact the Pension Department of the Fund Office for information about the Benefit Accrual Rate associated with each of your Pension and Bonus Credits.